 Dr. Greger also recommends a weekly vitamin B12 supplement, which is important for all adults over 50 because B12 absorption declines with age.

 What makes the Daily Dozen especially relevant after 50 is its precise targeting of the nutritional gaps behind the five most feared diseases.
 Three daily servings of beans alone provide roughly 15-21 grams of fiber and 21-27 grams of plant protein.
-Combined with whole grains, nuts, fruits, and vegetables, the checklist delivers an estimated 45-65 grams of fiber per day, far exceeding the threshold linked to 15 to 30% reductions in cardiovascular mortality, stroke, type 2 diabetes, and colorectal cancer.
+When combined with whole grains, nuts, fruits, and vegetables, the checklist delivers an estimated 45-65 grams of fiber per day, far exceeding the threshold associated with 15-30% reductions in cardiovascular mortality, stroke, type 2 diabetes, and colorectal cancer.
 It also concentrates polyphenols in every meal: anthocyanins from berries that slow cognitive decline, sulforaphane from cruciferous vegetables that activates cancer-protective enzymes, curcumin from turmeric that reduces inflammatory markers, and lignans from flaxseeds associated with reduced breast cancer risk.

 Certain categories receive their own checkbox for good reason.
 Flaxseeds contain roughly 100 times more anticancer lignans than other foods.
 Sulforaphane is found almost exclusively in the cruciferous family, meaning a person could eat large quantities of other vegetables and receive none of it without specifically including broccoli, kale, cauliflower, or cabbage.
 This specificity elevates the Daily Dozen from a general recommendation into a targeted, disease-prevention strategy.